jrenaud90/CyRK/Documentation/Extra Output.md

     - The same amount of information is stored during integration as if `t_eval` were not set in the first place.
 This can have a negative impact on memory and performance depending on the number of extra parameters and the number of integration steps.
   - Cons:
     - Results may be less accurate because the extra parameters are interpolated _independent_ of `y`'s interpolation.
 Parameters that depend on `y` may no longer match expectations, particularly when `y` is changing quickly.
 For example, if an extra output is defined as `x = y[0] * 2.0`, then at some time `t` where `y[0]` was interpolated to be 5.0, `x` may differ from its definition (we expect it to be equal to 10.0): `x(t) = 9.8`.
-    - More call(s) to `numpy.interp` will be made (once for each extra parameter) this may have a negative impact on performance, particularly for many extra parameters.
+    - More call(s) to `interp` will be made (once for each extra parameter) this may have a negative impact on performance, particularly for many extra parameters.